 Long-term natural gas commodity contracts have for decades been the backbone of the EU security of supply.
 From the 1970s, these contracts have been used to import more than 250 Bcm/year of natural gas to the EU area.
-Accepted as the modus operandi among both producers and the EU purchasers, the traditional view is that long-term take-or-pay contracts provide for a security of demand for the producer and security of steady supply for the purchaser.
+Accepted as the modus operandi among both producers and the EU purchasers, the traditional view is that long-term take-or-pay contracts provide for the security of demand for the producer and security of steady supply for the purchaser.
 The producer has the certainty of demand and can plan for the necessary investments with a long-term rationale.
 The purchaser has the certainty of supplies and can therefore adopt a long-term strategy in downstream markets.

-In the SADC context, the long term contract needs project developers to trust that governments well uphold their end of the contract.
+In the SADC context, the long term contract needs project developers to trust that governments will uphold their end of the contract.
 Perhaps traditionally, Africa has a legacy of poor contractual performance, an unsophisticated, if any, regulatory environment, and a poor justice system.
 These are precursors to lack of trust in contracts.
-Regulations are absolutely essential and indeed, this seems to be changing, perhaps off the back the success of other African hydrocarbons industries, such as Libya’s, Nigeria’s and Angola’s.
+Regulations are essential and indeed, this seems to be changing, perhaps off the back the success of other African hydrocarbons industries, such as Libya’s, Nigeria’s and Angola’s.
 In Mozambique and Tanzania for example, long term contracts are largely in place for a large proportion of the reserves in the ground, a highly promising position.
-To top it off, South Africa has of course been importing gas from Mozambique since 2003, a 16 year history of trust.
+To top it off, South Africa has of course been importing gas from Mozambique since 2003, a 16-year history of trust.

 5.2.3.
 Transport Corridors

 The SADC region has an extensive network of freight transport corridor.
-These freight transport corridors were first established in the 1980s because of the many land locked countries in the region, but a particular motivation was to bypass South Africa in rejection of the apartheid government in South Africa at the time.
-The corridors were mostly identified starting from a port and developed protruding inwards towards the land locked countries (Figure 9).
+These freight transport corridors were first established in the 1980s because of the many landlocked countries in the region, but a particular motivation was to bypass South Africa in rejection of the apartheid government in South Africa at the time.
+The corridors were mostly identified starting from a port and developed protruding inwards towards the landlocked countries (Figure 9).

 Figure 9: Transport Corridors and ports in the SADC region